Sharing files in Microsoft Teams

 Users can copy a SharePoint sharing link and change sharing permissions just like they do across Microsoft 365.
 They can give access to anyone, people in your organization, people with existing access, or specific people.
 The default permission of the link is the same as the default permission set at the organization level unless SharePoint site level permissions override it.

 For more information about sharing files in OneDrive and SharePoint, including how to configure sharing and how to turn sharing on and off, see:

 External sharing overview - describes what happens when users share, depending on what they're sharing and with whom.

-Turn external sharing on or off - describes how global and SharePoint admins can change their organization-level sharing settings for SharePoint and OneDrive.
+Manage sharing settings - describes how global and SharePoint admins can change their organization-level sharing settings for SharePoint and OneDrive.

-Change external sharing for a site – describes how global and SharePoint admins can turn external sharing on or off for a site.
+Turn external sharing on or off for a site – describes how global and SharePoint admins can turn external sharing on or off for a site.

-Change the default link type when users get links for sharing - describes how to set the default link type so that it is more restrictive.
+Change the default link type for a site - describes how to set the default link type so that it's more restrictive.